elmoiv/elmocut/README.md

 </p>

 ## Description
-elmoCut aims to make arp spoofing easy for all users with all the hard work done under the hood.
+elmoCut aims to make arp spoofing easy for everyone with all the hard work done under the hood.
 One of it's main feauters is to use as low CPU and RAM usage as possible while offering nearly the same results as other closed source spoofers.

 ## Features
 - Clean UI